pryv/dev-site/source/customer-resources/system-streams.md

   |_unique
 ```

 They are prefixed with `:_system:`.
-Custom system streams that you define are prefixed with `:system:`.
+Custom system streams that you define for your platform are prefixed with `:system:`.

 Please note that we have removed email from the default account, as some Pryv.io platforms don't include email for account anonymity.
 It can be added through custom streams in the platform configuration and is present by default in the template configuration we provide.

-There are 2 sets of custom streams that you may define: "account" and "other" ones. *Account* custom streams are children of the **account** stream and may have additionnal properties such as **unicity**, **indexation** and **requiredness at registration**. *Other* streams are located at the root of the streams.
+There are 2 sets of custom streams that you may define: "account" and "other" ones. *Account* custom streams are children of the **account** stream and may have additionnal properties such as **unicity**, **indexation** and **requiredness at registration**. *Other* streams are located at the root of the streams and cannot benefit from constraints as account ones do.

 Here are the settings that you can configure for these system streams outside of their structure: